paketo-buildpacks/rfcs/accepted/0000-replace-buildpack-yml.md

 By using the `build-plan` buildpack we can completely replace the `buildpack.yml` while losing no functionality, increase user configurability with very low overhead cost for buildpack authors, and vastly increased interoperability.

-The ideal end state for this track or work would be to bake this functionality directly into the lifecycle because of how closely the `build-plan` buildpack already interacts with the lifecycle.
-The `build-plan` buildpack is a middle ground to test out whether or not this model is a good thing for users and buildpack authors.
-Once this model has proven (or disproven) itself, learnings from this stop gap should be used to inform further actions (whether that be pursuing integration in the lifecycle or abandoning this model for something else).

-It is worth mentioning that the `build-plan` buildpack will be able to `require` any other buildpack, but if that buildpack is not in the group that the `build-plan` buildpack is running in then detection will fail.
-The `build-plan` buildpack needs to be running in a group with all of its required buildpacks which is something that can be configured by an operator or someone with operator level permissions.

 ## Implementation

 The `build-plan` buildpack would need to be added to the end of every build order.
 If you would like a specific dependency then you can specify that is a `plan.toml`, which is the `requires` portion of a Build Plan (TOML).

-In order to facilitate the use of the `build-plan` buildpack it should be migrate from its current location into the `paketo-community` organization.
+In order to facilitate the use of the `build-plan` buildpack it should be migrated from its current location into the `paketo-community` organization.
 This will allow it to be more easily integrated into the Paketo ecosystem as a whole.

 An example of what the conversion from `buildpack.yml` to `plan.toml` would look like the following: